-Section 4.2 then proposes a synchronous extension of behavior annexes in order to incorporate compound events and actions although, in principle, a synchronous annex could be detached from behavioral specifications by annexing them into compound declarations.
+Section 4.2 proposes a synchronous extension of behavior annexes in order to incorporate compound events and actions although, in principle, a synchronous annex could be detached from behavioral specifications by annexing them into compound declarations.

-Section 4.3 extends this presentation to that of constraint annexes, in the aim of representing abstractions of automata using regular expressions or, conversely, to express (and possibly enforce by controller synthesis) properties of behavior annexes using regular expressions.
+Section 4.3 extends this presentation to that of constraint annexes, in the aim of representing abstractions of automata using regular expressions or, conversely, to express (and possibly enforce by controller synthesis) properties of behavioral annexes using regular expressions representing requirements using observers or invariants.

 We will use the behavior annex, Section 4.1, to define the notions of compound events (combinations of events) and actions (operations performed during a transition).
 To avoid any confusion with the term "event", used in the AADL core and the behavior annex, we will use the term compound to denote a compound or generalized dispatch condition provided by a core AADL specification or a behavior annex.
-The formal definition of a compound is given next.